DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - removal of ``get_capabilities`` mempool ops and related flags.
   - substitute ``register_memory_area`` with ``populate`` ops.
-  - addition of new ops to customize required memory chunk calculation, customize objects population and allocate contiguous block of objects if underlying driver supports it.
+  - addition of new ops to customize objects population and allocate contiguous block of objects if underlying driver supports it.

 * mbuf: The opaque ``mbuf->hash.sched`` field will be updated to support generic